1C MCP Toolkit

 **Proxy mode:**

-- Controlled by environment variables (`ANONYMIZATION_ENABLED=true`)
+- Managed by environment variables (`ANONYMIZATION_ENABLED=true`)

 - Additionally: SpaCy NER, token isolation by channels, smart anonymization of column aliases